Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Alayna Treene, Zachary Cohen and Melanie Zanona contributed to this report.
+CNN’s Alayna Treene, Zachary Cohen, Melanie Zanona, Matthew Philips and Aleena Fayaz contributed to this report.